 It is important to reiterate that your utmost priority is picking up all the damage nodes you can, deviating into one tree or another only to further that goal.
 Secondary valuable pickups are found in Armor Penetration and Life nodes.
 Once you are done with leveling all the Damage nodes, you are free to fill out Paragon trees as you see fit, as well as to activate specific Trees for the needs of the content you are doing.

 When you turn in Bestiary pages, you will receive a class-specific consumable.
-For Necromancers, this item is the Shining Skull, which summons a Soul Keeper to recharge an empty resurrection stone.
+For Necromancers, this item is the, which summons a Soul Keeper to recharge an empty resurrection stone.
 This is a very underwhelming consumable; still, it can be occasionally useful, so don't hesitate to use it.

 - 30 May 2022: Guide created.

 - Icy Veins Launches Genshin Impact Guides Section

 - Icy Veins Podcast About Path of Exile